-(43) Contaminated sites are often the legacy of decades of activities such as industrial or military activity in the EU and may lead to risks for human health and the environment now and in the future.
+- (43) Contaminated sites are often the legacy of decades of activities such as industrial or military activity in the EU and may lead to risks for human health and the environment now and in the future.
 It is therefore necessary first to identify and investigate potentially contaminated sites and then, in case of confirmed contamination, to assess the risks of the contaminated site and take measures to address unacceptable risks.
 In this context, it is essential to also consider the impact of contaminated sites on environmental media or matrices other than soil, such as groundwater or surface water.
 Some of those activities, as for instance underground storage facilities for dangerous substances, may have taken place in the parent material or bedrock.
 When such underground storage facility has leaked, contaminants may have moved into the bedrock or parent materials, but most likely will not be found in the soil.
 Yet they may spread and thus have an impact on human health or the environment.
-Therefore, in case such activities are present at potentially contaminated sites, also the parent material or bedrock in the vicinity of the activity will have to be investigated to verify whether the activity has caused contamination that has an impact on human health or the environment.
+Therefore, in case such activities are present at potentially contaminated sites, also the parent material or bedrock in the vicinity of the activity will have to be investigated to verify whether the activity has caused contamination that has an impact on human health or the environment. - (43a) Soil investigation has to determine whether a potentially contaminated site is contaminated or not, and whether the contamination poses a risk to human health or the environment; it is not mandatory to analyse other soil descriptors than soil contamination in this investigation.
+As land use may change over time, it is relevant to keep information on contamination accessible to the public.
+For instance, at the moment a decision has to be taken on the change of land use, it is important to carry out an evaluation whether a contamination that was found in a past soil investigation, may pose a risk to the new land use that is envisaged.
+So, to conclude whether a potentially contaminated site is contaminated or not, also the risks to human health or the environment linked to sensitive site uses have to be taken into account.
+A soil investigation may also prove that a potentially contaminated site is in fact not contaminated.
+In that case, the site should no longer be labelled by the Member State as potentially contaminated, unless contamination is suspected based on new evidence.